nissajelita/apriori-mba/README.md

 # apriori-mba

-#Description
+# Description

-a simple website based for market basket analysis with apriori algorithm
+A simple website based for market basket analysis using mlxtend apriori algorithm.

-#Table of Content
+# Table of Content